Wood vs Carbon Fiber Violin Bow: What’s the Best to Buy?

 A tube made from high-density carbon fiber could provide significant improvements over pernambuco.

-Not ALL carbon fiber bows are better than wooden bows!
+Not ALL carbon fiber bows are better than wood bows!

 Some carbon bows are made for 25% out of carbon fiber.
 The other materials are mainly epoxy.
 That doesn’t resonate well and causes a dull sound lacking badly in overtones.

 Only high-density carbon fiber bows, with 80% carbon fiber like Arcus bows, offer better sound and playability than pernambuco.
-They offer something extra and special above wooden bows.
+They offer something extra and special above wood bows.

 Ideal weight of a violin bow